What Are Tide Tables And Do You Need To Know About Them When Diving?

 Find the Relevant Information on High Tides

 The high tide is the larger figure displayed on the tide table and may sometimes be represented by a plus (positive) sign next to it.
 This number shows you the height of the tide above the Chart Datum (when the tide is at its highest crest).
-These measurements may be in meters or feet.
+These measurements may be in meters or feet depending on the tide table.

 Find the Relevant Information on Low Tide